BetterToBest/research-hub/new-frame-and-lens.md

 LEFT: Government must guarantee a real safety net — healthcare, housing, food — because markets alone leave too many people behind.
 RIGHT: Means-tested welfare programs can trap people in dependency and burn money on caseworkers and eligibility bureaucracy that could go directly to people or growth.
 HEAD: CCO's Basic Units act like an opt-in floor for essentials, without the stigma, paperwork, or clawback cliffs of legacy welfare — while unlimited earning above that floor stays fully intact.
 The Basic Living Economic Index (BLEI) then tracks whether households are actually gaining ground year over year, not just clearing a snapshot poverty line.
+TAIL: Keep arguing only over eligibility rules and caseloads, and the debate just cycles between "too generous" and "not enough" without ever touching what things actually cost.

 ## Housing & Homelessness {#housing}
 TAG: Welfare, Housing & Health
 LEFT: Housing is a human right; speculative investment has made it unaffordable, and stronger tenant protections and public housing are overdue.
 RIGHT: Zoning restrictions and permitting delays — not private ownership — are the real bottleneck; unleash private development and supply will follow.
 HEAD: Public Trust Housing offers a third lane alongside both: community-owned buildings where residents hold real equity and vote on their own building's decisions, competing with — not replacing — private homeownership and rental markets.
+TAIL: Leave supply and ownership as the only two levers on the table, and the next generation still gets priced out no matter which side wins the argument.

 ## Healthcare {#healthcare}
 TAG: Welfare, Housing & Health
 LEFT: Healthcare is a right; a single-payer or heavily regulated system is needed to guarantee coverage and control costs.
 RIGHT: Government-run healthcare rations care and slows innovation; competition and consumer choice control costs better than mandates do.
 HEAD: Public Trust Foundations can run not-for-profit community clinics that accept Basic Units for baseline preventive and primary care, guaranteeing access to essential care without eliminating a competitive private tier for elective and specialty medicine.
+TAIL: Argue only over who pays without building a baseline that doesn't depend on employment or means-testing, and coverage keeps lapsing exactly when people need it most.

 ## Criminal Justice & Policing {#criminal-justice}
 TAG: Justice & Safety
 LEFT: Policing needs reform to address racial disparities and over-incarceration, with more resources shifted toward prevention and social services.
 RIGHT: Public safety depends on well-resourced, respected law enforcement; "defund" framing undermines both officers and the communities they serve.
 HEAD: Social Zone Harmonization lets neighborhoods organize around the safety measures and services they actually vote for locally, while CIP gives residents a standing, transparent channel to shape policing priorities year-round instead of once every four years at the ballot box.
+TAIL: Swing policy from over-policing to under-policing with every election cycle, and neighborhoods never get the stable, locally accountable safety either side actually wants.

 ## Drug Policy {#drug-policy}
 TAG: Justice & Safety